stevemussmann/GTseqTools/README.md

 ## Order of operations
 The program conducts all filtering procedures prior to file format conversion.
 Filtering is conducted in the following order:
-1) Remove user-specified individuals (`-r / --removeinds` option).
+1. Remove user-specified individuals (`-r / --removeinds`).
-2) Remove all individuals not belonging to retained populations (`-P / --keeppops` option).
+2. Remove all individuals not belonging to retained populations (`-P / --keeppops`).
-3) Remove individuals that do not pass IFI score threshold (`-I / --ifi` option).
+3. Remove individuals that do not pass IFI score threshold (`-I / --ifi`).
-4) Remove unwanted locus list (`-R / --removeloci` option).
+4. Remove unwanted locus list (`-R / --removeloci`).
-5) Remove species-identification loci (`-s / --species` option).
+5. Remove species-identification loci (`-s / --species`).
-6) Remove sex-identifying loci (`-d / --sexid` option).
+6. Remove sex-identifying loci (`-d / --sexid`).
-7) Remove loci that do not meet the minimum threshold (`-l / --pmissloc` option).
+7. Remove loci (`-l / --pmissloc`) and individuals (`-i / --pmissind`) that do not meet the minimum thresholds.
+Default behavior is to apply the locus filter first, but the user can opt to apply the individual filter first if desired (`-o / --order individuals`).
-8) Remove individuals that do not meet the minimum threshold (`-i / --pmissind` option).
+8. Remove monomorphic loci (`-m / --monomorphic` option).
-9) Remove monomorphic loci (`-m / --monomorphic` option).
+9. Remove individuals with duplicate genotypes (`-D / --dups` option).

-10) Remove individuals with duplicate genotypes (`-D / --dups` option).
+**IMPORTANT:** Note that since the `-m / --monomorphic` and `-D / --dups` filters (steps 8. and 9.) are applied after the missing data filters (step 7.), the final calculations of missing data may show that a few loci or individuals have missing data values that slightly exceed the user-defined thresholds of `-l / --pmissloc` and `-i / --pmissind`.

 ## Input Requirements
 ### Required
 - The minimal input is either a .csv file or a Microsoft Excel formatted file (.xlsx).
 - If using a .xlsx file, all data should be in a worksheet titled 'Final Genotypes'.
+Any other worksheets in an .xlsx file will be ignored.
 - Regardless of input file type the first row will be a header line containing the following:
     - Cell A1 will specify the individual sample column
 	- Cell B1 will contain the text 'Population ID'.
 This column will contain collection group information for all individuals
 	- The remaining columns of the file can appear in any order.
 Columns containing genotype data should be contain locus names.
 	- Special columns need to be included for certain file formats (e.g., SNPPIT, Sequoia, etc.) These columns need to contain specific names in the header line (see explanations below in [File Conversion Input Details](#conversion)) and can appear as the columns either before or after the genotype data.
-	- You can include the IFI score column from the [GTseq-Pipeline](https://github.com/GTseq/GTseq-Pipeline) output.
+	- You are encouraged to include the IFI score column from the [GTseq-Pipeline](https://github.com/GTseq/GTseq-Pipeline) output, but this is not required.
 - Alleles for a genotype should be concatenated per locus (e.g., AA, AT, etc.).
 A missing genotype for a locus should be recorded as '0'.
 This is the format output natively by the [GTseq-Pipeline](https://github.com/GTseq/GTseq-Pipeline)

 If you are using the GTscore pipeline for genotyping, I have [forked a copy of this repository](https://github.com/stevemussmann/GTscore) and included my [transposeDataGTscore.pl](https://github.com/stevemussmann/GTscore/blob/master/transposeDataGTscore.pl) script which will mostly transform the GTscore genotype outputs to a format compatible with this conversion program.
 Just add the 'Population ID' column and any optional columns, then save the file in .csv or .xlsx format.
 Make sure the worksheet is titled 'Final Genotypes' if using .xlsx format.